 Column Description Name By default, the name assigned contains: Sensor/actuator type, such as "Temperature" or "Dry Contact."
 Sequential number of the same sensor/actuator type, like 1, 2, 3 and so on.
 You can customize the name.
 Customize names on the individual sensor page.
 Reading Numeric sensors, such as temperature and humidity, show the reading.
+Maximum Maximum reading of all previously seen values since last reset.
+Minimum Minimum reading of all previously seen values since last reset.
 State Available for all sensors and actuators.
-Sensor/Actuator States (on page 84) Туре Sensor or actuator type.
+Sensor/Actuator States (on page 82)

+Column Description Туре Sensor or actuator type.
 Serial Number This is the serial number printed on the sensor package's label.

-Column Description Position Position indicates where this sensor or actuator is located in the sensor chain.
-Identifying the Sensor Position and Channel (on page 86) Actuator Indicates whether this sensor package is an actuator or not.
+Position Position indicates where this sensor or actuator is located in the sensor chain.
+Identifying the Sensor Position and Channel (on page 84) Actuator Indicates whether this sensor package is an actuator or not.
 If yes, the checkmark symbol is shown.